 BitLocker uses the Trusted Platform Module (TPM) to provide enhanced protection for your data and to assure early boot component integrity.
 This helps protect your data from theft or unauthorized viewing by encrypting the disk volumes.

-Otherwise there is a possibility, that Bitlocker protection might request a Recovery Key on next boot of the operating system.
-Root cause are for example changed system property values, as a result of recent applied updates or drivers.
+In case Bitlocker protection is not suspended before, Bitlocker protection might request a Recovery Key on next boot of the operating system.
+Root cause is a not validated system integrity at start up.

 The procedure is the same for all BitLocker Drive Encryption configurations on TPM-equipped computers and computers without a compatible TPM.